SSL certificates

 Important

-Do not share the rootCA-key.pem
+Do not share the private key file (default name is rootCA-key.pem

 Finish by following the client configuration steps below.